Stockton Metropolitan Airport

-Stockton Metropolitan Airport is a joint civil-military airport three miles southeast of downtown Stockton, a city in San Joaquin County, California.
+Stockton Metropolitan Airport is a joint civil-military airport in unincorporated San Joaquin County, California, 3 mi southeast of downtown Stockton.
 It is owned by the County of San Joaquin.

 The National Plan of Integrated Airport Systems categorized it as a primary commercial service airport.
 Federal Aviation Administration records say it had 36,935 passenger boardings (enplanements) in calendar year 2008, 28,368 in 2009 and 50,632 in 2010.

 History

 In the months preceding World War II, the U.S. Army entered into the first of many lease agreements with the City of Stockton (on August 15, 1940) to build and operate an Army training facility at Stockton Municipal Airport.

 World War II

 Stockton Army Airfield was initially garrisoned by the 68th Air Base Group (Special) under the Air Corps Advanced Flying School.
 Between 1940 and 1945, Stockton Field served as a training installation under the West Coast Training Center (later Western Flying Training Command) headquartered at Santa Ana Army Air Base.
 Known sub-bases and auxiliaries of Stockton AAF were: